devenallen/TaskHero/README.md

 'docker build -t task_hero .'
 This may take a few minutes to build.
 Once this is completed, run the following command:
 'docker run -d -p 8080:80 task_hero'
+If that port is in use from another container, you can switch to a different value (ex.
+8090:80)

 If both of these are successful, you should be able to open your browser and go to 'localhost:8080' and see our application.